One of the lessons I’ve learned since I began studying several years ago with spiritual teachers, healers and intuitives is this:

 “If you are going to live under this roof, you have to agree with me.”

-This dysfunctional dynamic may continue for us in the area of learning and teaching.
-We may feel that it is not polite to disagree with a spiritual teacher, plus we are afraid of offending or being ‘difficult’.
+This dysfunctional dynamic continued for me in the area of learning and teaching.
+I often felt that it was not polite to disagree with a spiritual teacher.
 But in practice it is extremely rare to truly resonate with everything that comes out of a teacher’s mouth.

-Accepting whole ideas without doing your own sifting, because you feel you have to (or because everyone else is) is bad for your personal power and solar plexus.
-It is also bad for your stomach/digestion area and it can manifest physically in indigestion, which comes from trying to ‘digest’ things that don’t suit you.
+Accepting whole ideas without doing your own “sifting”, because you feel you have to (or because everyone else is) is bad for your personal power and solar plexus chakra.
 It is bad for your personal power because it means you are not consciously choosing what works for you, and then taking responsibility for those ideas or teachings.

 If a spiritual teacher is offended or threatened by you not taking on board their ideas, teachings or methods, lock, stock and barrel, before you have tested them, then they have a fragile ego or insecurity issues.